 Whether your child builds houses for the homeless or mails flyers for a local politician, she will experience the real world through hands-on work.
 She can use this experience to explore her major or career interests.

 Your child may be able to get academic credit for his volunteer work through service learning.
 This is a teaching method that integrates hands-on learning (through service to the community) into the school curriculum.
 It’s available in some high schools and colleges, as well as in earlier grades.
-Your child can find out if his school offers service-learning by visiting the Learn and Serve Web site.
+Your child can find out if his school offers service-learning by visiting the Youth Service America website.

 Your child can send a signal that she would be an asset to a college community.
 Colleges pay attention to life inside and outside the classroom.
 Extracurricular activities reveal a great deal about your child, such as what her interests are, whether she can manage her priorities and maintain a long-term commitment, what diversity she would bring to the student body, and how she has made a meaningful contribution to something.